silasb/event-sourcing-presentation/slides.md

 # Characteristics

 1. Read and write both go through the same layers
-2. We use the mode for read and write access
+2. We use the same model for read and write access
 3. We change data directly

 Note: read slides first.
 This isn't wrong and this works nicely for some applications.
 It's a proven technology.
 We very good reasons for doing the things we been doing, but there might be some drawbacks to this kind of architecture.